 Discharge Instructions: When Your Baby Spits Up or Vomits

 At the top of the stomach, there’s a muscle called the sphincter.
 When you eat, the sphincter opens to let food into the stomach.
 When you’re not eating, the sphincter stays closed to keep food inside the stomach.
 The sphincter is very relaxed in babies.
-So it’s easy for a little bit of the baby’s stomach contents to leave the stomach, travel up the esophagus (food pipe), and come out through the mouth.
+It's easy for a little bit of the baby’s stomach contents to leave the stomach, travel up the esophagus (food pipe), and come out through the mouth.
 This is called “spitting up,” and it’s normal.
 But spitting up is not the same as vomiting, which can sometimes be a sign of a serious problem.
 This sheet will help you understand the difference.

 What Is Spitting Up?

 Spitting up is sometimes called a “wet burp.”
 It usually happens during or right after feeding.
 Often, only a small amount of liquid comes up.
-Many parents worry that a baby is spitting up most of the feed, but usually it only looks that way, especially if your baby is having wet diapers and growing well.
+Many parents worry that a baby is spitting up most of the feeding, but usually it only looks that way, especially if your baby is having wet diapers and growing well.
 If your baby spits up, gently wipe the baby’s face and lips clean.
 There is no need to call the doctor.

 What Is Vomiting?

 Vomiting is more serious than spitting up.
 It’s more forceful, and a larger amount of liquid or food comes up from the stomach.
-It may also occur with other symptoms, such as fever or diarrhea.
+It may occur with other symptoms, such as fever or diarrhea.
 Vomiting can happen during or after a feeding.
 It can also happen when the baby isn’t eating.
 Vomiting can be a sign that the baby is sick (see the box below).

 Signs of a Problem